-If you are planning to do the complete Eden Valley Walk (in one or more stages) you could skip the eastern loop altogether and go directly to the EVW's starting point at Cernes Farm.
-By itself this would make an acceptable Short Walk, with a single refreshment break when passing through Edenbridge after the western loop.
-For a Long Walk you could switch to the directions in this walk's companion: the Hever to Tonbridge walk (#345) covers the EVW's continuation through Hever village and Penshurst to Tonbridge.
+If you are planning to do the complete Eden Valley Walk (in one or more stages) you could skip the eastern loop altogether and go directly to the EVW's starting point at Cernes Farm, with a single refreshment break when passing through Edenbridge after the western loop.
+For a Long Walk you could pick up the onward directions from Hever station in this walk's companion: the Hever to Tonbridge walk (#345) covers the EVW's continuation through Hever village and Penshurst to Tonbridge.

 There are two stations in Edenbridge, on different lines.
 The station called Edenbridge is on the Redhill–Tonbridge branch line (with no direct services from London) and is in the ‘wrong’ part of town for this walk.
 Edenbridge Town is on the Oxted–Uckfield line, with an hourly off-peak service from London Bridge taking about 40 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).
 A return to Hever is only marginally more expensive and is valid at both of the Edenbridge stations (for travel via East Croydon).